zrythm/zrythm/doc/user/editing/edit-tools.rst

 with a length specified by the snap settings corresponding to each editor.

-Cut Mode
+Cut Tool
 ~~~~~~~~
-Cut mode behaves similarly to what is mentioned in
+The Cut tool behaves similarly to what is mentioned in
 :ref:`cutting-objects`, with the exception that you
 can just click instead of :kbd:`Alt`-clicking.

-Erase Mode
+Erase Tool
 ~~~~~~~~~~
-You can just click on objects to delete them, or click and drag to make a selection, deleting all objects inside it.
+Using the Erase tool you can just click on objects to delete them, or click and drag to make a selection, deleting all objects inside it.

 .. _ramp-mode:

-Ramp Mode
+Ramp Tool
 ~~~~~~~~~
-This mode is currently only used for editing velocities for
+This tool is currently only used for editing
-MIDI notes.
-You can click and drag in the velocity editor
+velocities for MIDI notes.
+You can click and drag in
-to create velocity ramps.
+the velocity editor to create velocity ramps.

 .. image:: /_static/img/ramp-tool.png
    :align: center

-Audition Mode
+Audition Tool
 ~~~~~~~~~~~~~
 This feature is not implemented yet.